wkarges/post_to_sql/README.md

 ### `mypath`

 The `mypath` variable simply points to the Assets folder in your current working directory.
 It's highly unlikely that you'll ever need to adjust this variable.

+## Running the script

+With your variables adjusted you should be able to run your script and see the results.
+Open a command line, `cd` to the appropriate directory, and run the script `python postunixtosql.py`.

+If everything is configured correctly, you should get a successful execution script similar to [this](Assets/sampledata/successfulexecute.txt).